hexagon6/yalec/README.md

 openssl genrsa -out certs/user.key 4096 ; chmod 600 certs/user.key
 ```

-If you execute the openssl-command, it will create a new file within the certs
+If you execute the openssl-command, it will create a new key file within the
-directory that contains your user-key.
+certs directory that contains your user-key.

+__Note: You need to keep the key-file written private, as this is your private key.__

 Now you can register that user by calling:

 ```bash
 python2 yalec.py register --userkey=certs/user.key --mail="me@example.com" --base="https://acme-v01.api.letsencrypt.org"
 ```

+__Note: If you have the guts, you can pipe this directly into bash.
+If you try this, please check first, if command outputs sane commands.__

 ### Creating a CSR for your domain ###